K8rly/GoVote/README.md

 - A sense of the voting trends all over Cuyahoga County and party affiliation in the last 4 primary elections
 - A sense of the voting trends all over Cuyahoga County for the last 4 presidential elections

+#### Questions We Hope to Answer with the Data

+ - What generational group is more likely to vote?
+ - What zip code is more likely to vote?
+ - What geographical area has a higher percentage of voters/highest number of boomers, gen z, etc
+ - **Prediction: Which age groups/zip codes are more likely to vote Republican or Democrat?
+ - How many members of NOPARTY voted vs did not vote?

+ - Median Birth year of registered voters by zip code for Cuyahoga County, Ohio
+ - Voting percentage by zip code for registered voters as of October 5th 2020
+ - Counts of party within each Generational Group

 ### Technologies, Languages, Tools, and Algorithms Used throughout the Project